 8. Practice Mindful Hydration

-Turn your hydration into a refreshing start ritual.
-Try pairing your morning drink with deep breathing or a few minutes of journaling.
-This mindful approach helps reinforce awareness and supports your commitment to overall health by making hydration a valued part of your morning ritual.
+Turn hydration into a refreshing start ritual.
+Pair the morning drink with deep breathing or a few minutes of journaling.
+This makes hydration feel like a steady habit instead of one more task.

 9. Rehydrate After Morning Exercise or Sweating